So you’ve decided to go snorkeling in Hawaii.

 There are affiliate links below.
 Because you should totally check out some of these things on Amazon.

-Also see some of the most popular items bought specifically for a trip to Hawaii – these types of sandals perfect for hiking in hot weather, these types of shoes perfect for snorkeling with rocky beach entrances, this CHEAP waterproof phone case so you can take underwater pics with your phone, the BEST travel guide book series for Hawaii available for every island, and the best sunscreen for Hawaii.
+Also see some of the most popular items bought specifically for a trip to Hawaii – these types of sandals perfect for hiking in hot weather, these types of UV swim shirts for snorkeling, these types of shoes perfect for snorkeling with rocky beach entrances, this CHEAP waterproof phone case so you can take underwater pics with your phone, and the best sunscreen for Hawaii.

 10 things to think about when snorkeling in Hawaii for the first time